 Raccoons, when they get into your home can chew and dig through tiles, siding and trim to get into your attic to nest.
 They will tear apart your insulation and can do a lot of damage.
 Not only that, but they leave their droppings behind which are not just messy but can carry disease.

 Homeowners should not try to trap or remove raccoons from their homes themselves.
-The wildlife control experts at Aiken Pest Control know how to safely and humanely remove raccoons from your property and relocate them properly.
+The wildlife experts at Aiken Pest Control know how to safely and humanely remove raccoons from your property and relocate them properly with our wildlife control service.
 They will come out and do an inspection and determine entry points to provide a plan to remedy the problem so that you can prevent wildlife from entering your home again.
 Do not take raccoons lightly, they can be very dangerous and should be removed from your property as quickly as possible.